Utah-Node-Ninjas/node-for-beginners/README.md

 ##NPM

 Node Package Manager (NPM) is a NodeJS dependency manager.
-As its name would imply, you can use it to install node programs.
-Also, if you use it in development, it makes it easier to specify and link dependencies.
+You can use it to install and manage dependencies on third-party modules, or modules that have been written and published by other authors.
+NPM also allows you to publish your own modules.

 ####Install